ovotech/mantle/README.md

 Your ciphertext is the string between (not including) the `BEGIN` and `END` markers.
 The resulting `cipher.txt` file will only contain the ciphertext string.

+## Contributing

+Contributions are very welcome, please fork or branch and raise a PR.